okeeffed/dennisokeeffe-blog/content/blog/2020-07-12-generating-custom-forms-with-react.md

 **_Spoiler alert: both great._**

-Check the [installation guide](https://deno.land/#installation) for Deno to setup for this project.
+Check the [installation guide](https://deno.land/#installation) for Deno to set up for this project as it required, but Mac users can use the trusty Brew install.

 ## Setting up a TypeScript React project with Snowpack